qba73/gopypi/README.md

-# gopy
+# gopypi
-Golang library for PyPI
+Go package for working with PyPI REST API